TomerFi/groovy-script-java-project-tutorial/post/POST.md

 }
 ```

-:boom:</br>
-Can you see how easy it is to add arguments?</br>
-Just add them to the script, and add the binding to the invoking class.</br>
-No more "scratching your head" when it comes to concatenating long strings...</br>
-:relieved:

-The real conundrum here is,</br>
+Now, if we want to add an eta, it's as simple as editing the text and binding another property. :relieved:
-How do we get the script in our class loader :question:

-It's easy with *Maven*, let's say this is our project layout:
+To get our our script into our class path with *Maven*, let's say this is our project layout:

 ```text
 - project